Craft Beer vs Regular French Beer Difference: A Complete Guide

 Key Takeaways

-- French beer isn’t a single category; it ranges from traditional styles to modern craft brews.
+- French beer isn’t a single category; if you’re wondering is French beer craft beer, it actually ranges from traditional styles to modern craft brews.

 - ‘Brasserie artisanale’ usually means small-batch, local production, often inspired by Belgian beers.